“Withrow High School-A Look Back”, a video of Withrow’s history prepared by Rob Hinton ’71.

 When the school was completed in 1919, it presented an imposing appearance.
 The architecture was a departure from the customary school type, being a combination of northern and southern colonial in a campus setting.
 The low red brick building with its pilloried portico, the lofty tower, and graceful bridge are reminiscent of Revolutionary days.
 On the tower and buildings are engraved quotations from Ruskin, the Psalms, and Superintendent Randall Condon.
 The Hyde Park Business Club donated a handsome Rookwood fountain fashioned of varicolored tiles and bearing the signs of the zodiac.
 The Women’s Garden Club presented the flagstones that surrounded the fountain and added greenery to the campus.
 The construction cost of the buildings was $1,350,000.

 In September 1919, the school opened with an enrollment of 1300 students and 65 teachers but not everything was completed.
 Electric lights, class bells, and parts of the laboratory equipment were lacking.
 Two buglers served as the announcers of class periods.
 The lunchroom was opened, but so incomplete that the students had to bring their own tableware.
 The stadium was still under construction, and the back athletic field was still a woods.
-Football players walked a mile to and from practice from a nearby field and had no lockers or showers.
+Football players walked a mile to and from practice in a nearby field and had no lockers or showers.
 Games were played under the colors of orange and black, a choice of the Senior and Junior classes of 1919.

 When school reopened in September of 1920, several changes had taken place.
 The corridors had lockers instead of holes in the walls, two gyms and two swimming pools were ready for use, and the football stadium, with a capacity of 8,000 was ready.
 A magnificent pipe organ was donated by Mr. Richard K. LeBlond, whose company was located at Edwards and Madison Roads.
-The “Tower News” was organized in 1921 as a biweekly paper supported entirely by subscriptions.
+The Tower News was organized in 1921 as a biweekly paper supported entirely by subscriptions.
 In 1929 the tennis courts were installed.
 The first graduation to be held in the stadium was in 1942.

 In 1924 the Board of High Schools decided to honor the retiring President of the Board of Education, Dr. John Withrow, by changing the name of East High School to Withrow High School.
 In 1925 Withrow had an enrollment of 2100 and a faculty of 90.
 In 1927 the 7th and 8th grades were added to the school.

 City engineers condemned the bridge as unsafe in 1980, but the Friends of Withrow coordinated the effort to raise $150,000 for its restoration.
 The restored bridge was rededicated in 1982 in honor of Nora Mae Nolan, a former English teacher.
 That led to the establishment of the Friends of Withrow in 1985.
 In 1995 that organization transitioned into Withrow Alumni, Inc., a 501(c)(3) nonprofit organization.
 A second restoration of the bridge was completed in 2011 at a cost of $130,000 with $50,000 being provided by the Alumni.
 In 1983 Withrow was listed on the National Register of Historic Places.
 An example of the historic nature of the building is reflected in the Rookwood fountain, outside the auditorium, which was donated by Richard K. Leblond in 1920.